 Other Points of Interest in Fatima

+There is more to see when visiting Fatima than just the churches.
 Some people just make a Fatima pilgrimage for the holy water, which supposedly can even cure illnesses.
 You get the holy water from a fountain in the center of the square.
-We both tasted a little bit of the water and splashed in on ourselves.
+We both tasted a little bit of the holy water from Fatima and splashed in on ourselves.
 Many people bring bottles and fill them up to take the water away.

 It was also interesting to see that there is a section of the Berlin Wall in Fatima.
 This segment is here placed as a monument to God’s intervention for the fall of Communism as promised at Fatima.
 Architect J. Carlos Loureiro designed the monument and it was inaugurated on the 13th. of August 1994.

-You can also visit the children’s homes.
+You can also visit the children’s homes just on the outskirts of Fatima town.
 We decided to do a quick drive-by since it was not very far away from the Sanctuary of Our Lady of Fatima.
 The children came from very humble roots, as the houses were small.
 If I would have had more time, I would have loved to go inside.

 I would recommend a Fatima pilgrimage any day!
 Regardless of your religious beliefs, the story is uplifting and the churches are impressive.
 Have you ever visited any pilgrimage sites?
+Have you traveled to Fatima, Portugal?
 I would love to hear about your experience.

 Expert Tips for Your Fatima Pilgrimage: